surya-vishnubhatt/ANGSD_Project/README.md

 # ANGSD
 Repo for Analysis of Next Generation Sequencing Data course <br />
-Will be updated pending further assignments
+Will be updated pending future assignments